- #1. You can show you have the experience

 - #8.
 Don’t rock the interview, run it

-What makes an employer choose you over another candidate, especially when you both have the same skills?
-A lot of candidates find it stressful to compete for a role without quite knowing what their competition is like.
-Similarly, being able to catch a glimpse of another applicant, through their LinkedIn profile or in the waiting room can be equally destabilizing.
-It opens the door to comparison based on the level of information you can access, namely their appearance or the background data that is visible on a stranger’s profile online.
+What makes an employer choose you over another candidate when you have similar skills?
+Many candidates find it stressful to compete for a job without knowing much about their competition.
+Similarly, catching a glimpse of another applicant, whether through their LinkedIn profile or in the waiting room, can be unsettling.
+It invites comparisons based on accessible information, such as their appearance or the background details visible on a stranger’s online profile.

 #1.
 You can show you have the experience